...and with the crowds and they're just cheering...

 A character whose motivation is public approval and praise - he lives solely to bask in the adulation of the cheering spectators, to hear the roaring applause rise up as he performs.
 More often than not a (former) prizefighter or another competition sport persona, or a musician.

-- Jackie Chan's Character in Legend of the Drunken Master is subject of a derogatory remark that his Drunken Boxing exists solely as a show-off martial arts style geared for crowd pleasers who can't do proper martial arts.
+- Legend of the Drunken Master: Jackie Chan's Character is subject of a derogatory remark that his Drunken Boxing exists solely as a show-off martial arts style geared for crowd pleasers who can't do proper martial arts.
 He proceed to prove the might of his Confusion Fu in the subsequent fight.
 Funnily inverted later, when Jackie's stepmother is subject to an attempted robbery, and Jackie steps in, prompting his stepmother to announce that there's going to be an exhibition match showing off the Drunken Boxing style.

 - Beowulf from Skullgirls, at least before the beginning of his story mode.